-- 5.1.
-Members must not offer or promise services that they are unable to provide. - 5.2.
-Services must not be unreasonably prolonged or delayed. - 5.3.
+5.1.
+Members must not offer or promise or charge for services that they are unable to provide.

+5.2.
+Services must not be unreasonably prolonged or delayed.

+5.3.
 A member is not liable for any failure to provide a service due to circumstances beyond that member's control.